Modern vit kurvig hus med svarta fönster och täckt patio vid pool

 2. Aesthetics

 Both louvered roofs and pool roofs can enhance the visual appeal of your pool area.
-Louvered roofs add a modern touch with their sleek and adjustable design, while pool roofs offer a more traditional and enclosed aesthetic.
+Louvered roofs add a modern touch with their elegant and adjustable design, while pool roofs offer a more traditional and enclosed aesthetic.

 3. Maintenance